Maryland University of Integrative Health allows advanced standing, transfer credit, and course exemptions for students in the following programs.

 Natural Gourmet Institute – Chef’s Training Program

 Graduates of the Chef’s Training Program at the Natural Gourmet Institute may be eligible for advanced standing in MUIH’s M.S.
 Nutrition and Integrative Health.
 Graduates may be exempt from taking some of the Cooking with Whole Foods Labs I-VIII.
-Candidates for this advanced standing should indicate this in their application essay and submit their official record of graduation from the Chef’s Training Program to the Office of Graduate Admissions office so that the Academic Director can evaluate eligibility.
+Candidates for this advanced standing should indicate their graduation from the Chef’s Training Program at the time of application for admission to MUIH and must provide documentation before approval for advanced standing.

 StraighterLine Courses